stan-alam/ReactWorkspace/patternsBestPractice/chap01/notes.md

 The type is important because it tells React how to deal with the element itself.
 In fact, if the type is a string, the element represents a **DOM node**, while if the type is a function, the element is a **component.**

-**DOM elements and components can be nested with each other, to represent the render trea:
+**DOM elements and components can be nested with each other, to represent the render Area:**

 ```Javascript